Mamdouh-Freelancer/EtCa.sh/README.md

 ![carbon3](https://user-images.githubusercontent.com/23267401/130317864-79c77d16-40db-41cd-8b72-f73c48599c34.png)

-## Don't use it as payment gateway for your customers (as example) coz it isn't made for that purpose.
+## Etisalat Cash service was designed for consumer, So don't use it as payment gateway (for your customers as example), it isn't made for that purpose.

                #**********#